Music cipher: Musical steganography

 Music ciphers often have both cryptographic and steganographic elements.
-Simply put, encryption is scrambling a message so that it is unreadable; steganography is hiding a message so no knows it is even there.
+Simply put, encryption is scrambling a message so that it is unreadable; steganography is hiding a message so no one knows it is even there.
 Most practitioners of music ciphers believed that encrypting text into musical symbols gave it added security because, if intercepted, most people would not even suspect that the sheet music contained a message.
 However, as Francesco Lana de Terzi notes, this is usually not because the resulting cipher melody appears to be a normal piece of music, but rather because so few people know enough about music to realize it is not ("ma gl'intelligenti di musica sono poci").
 A message can also be visually hidden within a page of music without actually being a music cipher.
 William F. Friedman embedded a secret message based on Francis Bacon's cipher into a sheet music arrangement of Stephen Foster's "My Old Kentucky Home" by visually altering the appearance of the note stems.
 Another steganographic strategy is to musically encrypt a plaintext, but hide the message-bearing notes within a larger musical score that requires some visual marker that distinguishes them from the meaningless null-symbol notes (e.g., the cipher melody is only in the tenor line or only the notes with stems pointing down).